dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-lookups.md

 `IP`: Name of field in lookup
 `clientip`: Name of field in Events

+`OUTPUT`: Always create a new field.
+`OUTPUTNEW`: Create the new field only if it does not exist.

 Lookups can also be used to filter data by using it in a [[splunk-subsearch|subsearch]].